survivejs/webpack-book/manuscript/developing/05_composing_configuration.md

 ## Conclusion

-Even though the configuration is technically the same as before, now we have room to grow it.
+Even though the configuration is technically the same as before, now you have room to grow it.

 To recap: